-When the house is on fire and your loved ones are inside, no one asks: “How did the fire start?”.
 Relationships will always encounter problems.
-The first step is often to assign blame—accuse—and to determine who’s “fault” the problem is.
-A better way to begin is to determine HOW CAN WE RESOLVE THIS PARTICULAR CONFLICT RIGHT NOW?
+Very often, the first thing the partners do is to assign the blame—accuse—and determine who’s at fault in the situation.
+A better way to begin is to ask, “HOW CAN WE RESOLVE THIS PARTICULAR CONFLICT RIGHT NOW?”

-“How could you do that?” is better understood in light of “Why did this happen?”
-You can be relatively certain that the reason is rarely that the person you want to blame is simply a “bad person”.
-As bad as the behavior may appear to you to be, recognizing the reason this person( that same person that you love and care for) did what you object to will bring clarity and insight to the conflict.
-If you want to throw gas on the flames, just add a score card to the conflict.
+“How could you do that?” is better understood in light of “Why did this happen?”.
+You can be certain that the reason is rarely that the person you want to blame is a “bad person.”
+As bad as the behavior may seem, recognizing the reason for that person’s action will bring clarity and insight into the conflict.
+Remember that this is the same person that you love and care for.
+If, on the other hand, you want to throw gas on the flames, just add a scorecard to the conflict.